kindredresearch/SenseAct/senseact/devices/dxl/README.md

 ```

 However, for this change to take effect, the user has to logout and then login again.

+Python examples of interacting with a Dynamixel are in the `senseact/lib/DynamixelSDK/python/protocol1_0/` folder (after `setup_dxl.sh` has run).

 # Additional resources
 Please note that this is not meant to be an exhaustive resource.
 We found the following links to be useful for